Open daily, sunrise to sunset

 Witherspoon Woods is tucked-in next to the so-called “Princeton Preserve”, an exclusive development.
 The dumpy houses you see go for $700K and up; the nicer ones are $3.5 million or so.
 Do you think that guy cares whether someone from Trenton is walking along a trail with a view of his back yard?
 Probably he’s not too thrilled, but those liberal so and so’s who vote in Princeton made this public land.
 I figure it’s our duty as card-carrying members of the other 98% to make use of their generosity.
 Noblesse oblige survives in Princeton.

-When that trail ends, stay left towards Palmer Lake and follow the trail along the bluffs on the western shore (this has more elevation change, and is prettier than the eastern shore).
-Loop around the northern end of Palmer Lake and by all means stop at the Mountain Lakes House if it’s open (it usually isn’t unless there’s a special event).
 Then head north from the house to pick up the trails back to Witherspoon woods, eventually turning right at the trail marked “Witherspoon Woods Loop”.
 This is the southern part of the loop Follow it around until you come to the Cherry Hill Rd. spur trail on your right: follow it back out to the parking lot.